prajwol-ghimire/LangGraph/README.md

 - `AgentExecutor`: A class in Langchain that executes agents—it manages the loop of reasoning, tool usage, and final answer generation based on the agent’s logic.

+## Memory Chat Bot

+### CheckPointers:

+- Way to save State or workflow at specifc point during execution
+- Used For Memory in chatbot

+### Thread ID:

+- Simply a unique identider for specifc conversation or workflow execution
+- Thing like sessionID for every own chat.